Tongebirge/Footpedals-by-USBMIDI-on-SAMD21-boards/README.md

 ![IMG_0014](https://user-images.githubusercontent.com/7828838/109469058-dd443680-7ab0-11eb-8f92-7d7aff9319cd.jpg)

 ## Overview
-An interface box just for sustain pedal and expression pedal.
+An interface box just for a sustain pedal and expression pedal.
 Just connect the board to a USB-MIDI host and you're ready to go.

-The sustain pedal has polarity, but this program automatically recognizes it at startup, so you can use either one.
+The sustain pedal has a polarity, but this program automatically recognizes it at startup, so you can use either one.

 In my test, I used Seeed studio's XIAO, but I think it can be used with other SAMD21 boards and USB host boards.